MachineKe/plant-disease-recognition/README.md

 ## Environment Setup

+## Install Python 3.11: Ensure you have Python 3.11.x installed on your system.

 ### Step 1: Create Virtual Environment

 Open your terminal or command prompt in the project directory and run: